sourcegraph/about/handbook/engineering/campaigns/goals.md

 - **Better debugging experience:** It can be challenging to debug a more complex campaign.
 Figuring out what went wrong and how to fix it is a slow iterative loop.
 - **User validation:** The above issues were revealed by user testing.
 Once we believe we have fixed them, we need to validate this with further user testing.

+### Design and build the best solution for changing code across many repositories
+  * How do we do this:
+    * Expressive syntax
+    * Clean conceptual model
+    * Best debugging experience
+    * Excellent docstutorials, demos/training
+  * Our Success Metrics
+    * tbd

+### Build the best solution for managing changesets
+  * Much of the work in completing a large scale change is performed in the gap between changesets created and changesets merged
+  *	How do we do this:
+  * Helping users understand the overall status of their campaign
+  * Provide tools to find and resolve problematic changesets
+  * Providing flexible tools to help users, prompt reviewers and owners, to merge the created changesets
+  * Our Success Metrics
+    * Seconds to merge

+### Increase the scope of campaigns
+  * Monorepo support
+  * Open source projects

+### Improve quality and stability

 ### Grow adoption of campaigns

 Once we’re out of beta, we want everyone to start using campaigns!